GilesMetcalf/eHarp/README.md

 - A choice of 32 different scales (modes)
 - A choice of MIDI channels
 - Transposition from -6 to +6 intervals.
 Essentially any key in the octave.
+- Selectable octave settings from -3 to +3
 - 11 selectable velocity settings
 - Pitch and Bend controls
 - Self-calibration to compensate for background light levels